IJCAI Awards

 Donald E. Walker Distinguished Service Award:

-At IJCAI-22, the Donald E. Walker Distinguished Service Award will be given to Bernhard Nebel, Albert-Ludwigs-Universität Freiburg, Germany, retired as of 2022.
-Professor Nebel is recognized for his substantial contributions, as well as his extensive service to the IJCAI Organization and the entire field of Artificial Intelligence throughout his career.
+At IJCAI-25, the Donald E. Walker Distinguished Service Award will be given to Carles Sierra, Research Professor and the Director of the Artificial Intelligence Research Institute (IIIA) of the Spanish National Research Council, Catalonia, Spain.
+Professor Sierra is recognized for his substantial contributions, as well as his extensive service to the field of Artificial Intelligence throughout his career.